 Upon landing you disembarked by row number and the usual chaos was a thing of the past – a pleasant experience!

-And now onto the Turkish experience, starting with Dalaman Airport which was so easy with locator forms dropped into a box and temperature spot checks in place.
+Now onto the Turkish experience, starting with Dalaman Airport which was so easy with locator forms dropped into a box and temperature spot checks in place.
 The whole process of passport control was both speedy and efficient.

-And finally, onto the Simpson Travel and Kalkan experience.
+Finally, onto the Simpson Travel and Kalkan experience.

 We were met by a driver from Bravo Tours, who was wearing a mask and the vehicle had signs to confirm it had been disinfected by ULV technique.
 On board the transfer a well being pack was provided that contained a mask, antibacterial wipes and bottle of water.